CherryResearch/semantic-tags/USAGE.md

 The command now accepts a comma separated list of tags and additional options:

 - `--model` – choose the embedding model (alias or path).
 - `--list-models` – list recommended models.
+Can be used without a path to show the model directory.
 - `--download-model` – download a model to the local `models/` directory.
 - `--model-dir` – override the directory used to look for downloaded models.
 - `--batch-size` and `--device` – control the embedding step.